A fascinating illustrated biography.

 1971 (Age 20)

-Having worked in photography passionately for some time, Elliott builds his own darkroom to print his mostly monochrome photographs.
-Elliott says he only ever worked in black and white as he could not afford colour, which at the time was many times more expensive than monochrome.
-It took about a month to print his 2 years work.
-About 200 images.
-He then laid them out all over the floor and pondered them for several days.
+Having worked in photography passionately for some time, Elliott had a not inconsiderable canon of work, but lacking a darkroom they remained as processed negatives.
+But in 1971 Elliott finally built his own darkroom to print his mostly monochrome photographs.
+It took about a month to print his work and it yielded about 200 images.
+They were all 10 x 8 inches (25cm x 20cm) which at the time the artist considered large.
+Although today nothing is that small.
+He then laid out his new creations, all over the floor and pondered them for several days.
 On day one, Elliott found himself glowing with pride, extremely pleased at his progress.
 On day two he wasn't so sure.
-On day three, he took one look at his two years work and took the 10 x 8 prints outside and burnt them all.
+On day three, he took one look at his years of work and took the prints outside and burnt them all.
 Except for just a few, which he kept.
 For days Elliott would ponder the handful of photographs he had kept, wondering why he had done so.
 Eventually, after days of staring at said photographs, he had an epiphany and realised, that somehow the images were an honest expression of himself.
 He decided never again to create random images, but only to create images which were true to himself as an artist.
 Photographs which expressed his own unique perspective on the world.

 1971 (Age 20)